 Department representatives are invited to apply for funds to support a research event.
 Apply now:

 Faculty are invited to apply for funds to offer paid undergraduate research positions.
-This application is open for the 2021-2022 academic year.
-Funds are available until exhausted and the first review will begin on October 6th.
-Apply here.
+Funds are exhausted and this application is closed for the 2021-2022 academic year.
+Check back for 2022-2023 funding opportunities.

 Department representatives are invited to request funds to support a research event.